 line 125: the number of right and left brackets is unbalanced, please check

-This was actually correct and, given an improved description of a closure, the logic behind this line of code should be clearer now.
+We have provided an improved description of a closure and have changed the coding, the logic behind this line of code should be clearer now.

 line 126 “This structure was chosen to avoid the repeated specifications of ages and years”.
 As far as I can see the example code only specifies years, not ages.